TheCuteOwl/Discord-Stealer-Grabber-Watchlist/README.md

 1. [blx-stealer](https://github.com/blxstealer/BLX-Stealer)
    - Description: This repository claims to be a Discord token stealer disguised as a utility tool.
-   - Countain an dualhook hidden using pyobfuscator obfuscation
+   - Reason : Countain an dualhook hidden using pyobfuscator obfuscation
    - Reported by: TheCuteOwl